krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     configuration option for the possible values and their meanings.

 **ticket_lifetime**
+    (:ref:`duration` string.)
 Sets the default lifetime for initial ticket requests.
 The default value is 1 day.

 **udp_preference_limit**
     When sending a message to the KDC, the library will try using TCP